e2nIEE/pandapipes/doc/source/fluid_properties/fluids.rst

 The pipelines in the pandapipes network are run with a certain fluid.
 This can be chosen individually for the net from the fluid library or by own creation.
 The fluids are defined by certain properties.
-In the fluid library currently high and low caloric natural gas (hgas and lgas), water, air, carbon dioxide, ethane, hydrogen, methane, nitrogen and oxygen are implemented with default properties.
+In the fluid library currently high and low caloric natural gas (hgas and lgas), water and air. are implemented with default properties.